ITV2 has announced brand new true crime series, The Social Media Murders.

 Today, Molly’s family would like her story to highlight the dangers of social media and feel that social media platforms’ should do more to protect users in order to prevent another tragedy.

-The Social Media Murders will air on ITV2 this autumn.
+The Social Media Murders will air on ITV2 and ITV Hub from Monday, 15 November at 9PM.